Long Calls

 General Description

-Entering a long call position simply entails buying call options…preferably ones that are in-the-money.
+Entering a long call entails buying call options.

 The Thinking